CUBICinfinity/tidy_lichess/README.md

 ---

+lichess.org already offers a nice collection of analysis tools players can use to understand their performance, but with preset limitations.
+This repository provides the basic tools to perform your own research on chess games data with the limitless potential of R.

+---

 The most advanced feature of this repo is the `fen_move` function, which gets the next FEN position in chess, given the current FEN position and the algebraic move.